Overview

 What if the ecosystem could ask for help — and we could actually respond?
 Nexus starts from a simple but unsettling observation: the natural world communicates constantly, in chemical languages we can't perceive.
 Climate change is making those signals more urgent.
 But we're not listening, partly because we don't know how.

 Nexus is an interactive installation set in the year 2150, imagining a future where humans and non-human entities have learned to communicate through chemistry.
 A visitor kneels before the device, breathes into it, and donates their biological chemicals to a collective effort to fight rising temperatures — initiated by bacteria, translated by AI, completed by mammals.
-The installation makes the invisible tangible, and the interconnectedness of all living things felt rather than merely understood.

 - TouchDesigner